-Darwin's theory of natural selection asks were we created by design or accident?
+Charles Darwin's theory of natural selection asks whether we were we created by design or was it simply an accident?

-And of course, we Homo Sapiens have only been around somewhere between six and seventy thousand years depending on your religious and scientific belief; not long, in the bigger picture.
+And of course we Homo Sapiens have only been around for somewhere between six and seventy thousand years depending on your religious and scientific beliefs; not long, in the bigger-picture.

-Of course, to believe the Universe was created less than 10,000 years ago you have to be a serious flat earther.
+Of course to believe the Universe was created less than 10,000 years ago you have to be a serious flat-earth thinker.